 If you don’t measure, you can’t manage – and that maxim applies forcefully to a company’s carbon emissions.

-It provides a comprehensive global framework that is standardised to measure and manage emissions from private and public sector operations, value chains, products, cities, and policies.
+It provides a comprehensive global framework that is standardized to measure and manage emissions from private and public sector operations, value chains, products, cities, and policies.

 The GHGP accounting and reporting standards were developed and rigorously tested with participation from businesses, government agencies, NGOs, and academic institutions from around the world.

-The three scopes should avoid the “double-counting” of emissions and organisations separate GHG into those that they control and those that they can influence.
+The three scopes should avoid the “double-counting” of emissions and organizations separate GHG into those that they control and those that they can influence.

 Scope 1: direct emissions from owned or controlled sources